 Labor Breathing Made Easy With The Winner Flow Device

 When I first saw the Winner Flow device it reminded me of a whistle and then I found myself humming the Disney song ‘whistle while you work’ and of course being a midwife and positive birth strategist that turned into ‘whistle while you birth’.
-I’m so excited to share this very simple but effective device to add to your labor toolkit.
+I’m excited to share this very simple but effective device to add to your labor toolkit.
+It’s always a conversation starter when moms use their breathing device in labor and providers see how in control moms are.

 What IS the Winner Flow?